 - Designate, for the benefit of the public, those individuals authorized to use the term “REALTOR® ” or “REALTORS® ” as licensed, prescribed and controlled by the NATIONAL ASSOCIATION OF REALTORS® .

-In order to ensure that all citizens; especially our area’s workforce – have access to housing, PRO recognizes the need for the production and rehabilitation of quality, safe, and affordable housing.
-We will continue to work with our partners in local government and state government to ensure proper funding and utilization of SHIP and SAIL housing programs.
+In order to ensure that all citizens; especially our area’s workforce – have access to housing, PRO recognizes the need for the production and rehabilitiation of quality, safe, and affordable housing.
+We will continue to work with our partners in local government and state government to ensure all monies collected by government for affordable housing should be used for affordable housing initiatives.

 Recognizing that brownfield sites present excellent opportunities for the economic, environmental and social enrichment of our community, PRO supports programs designed to revitalize brownfields.
 PRO believes that local governments, in conjunction with the state and federal government, should be committed to providing the services necessary to identify and redevelop brownfield sites, while removing the liability of innocent property owners.
 PRO supported NAR’s efforts to lobby for the enactment of the “Brownfields Revitalization and Environmental Restoration Act”.